jonasmcferreira/whiteiron/jhed-wasteland/mechanics.md

 ### Scaleplum

-a deep blue fruit that grows on J'hed shrubs in the shape of a bumpy plum/acorn
+a deep blue fruit that grows on J'hed fungi in the shape of a bumpy plum/acorn
  - consuming one grants cold resist for 8 hours
  - can be used to create combination healing/cold resist potion